ryan-sandy/redux-oidc/docs/API.md

 import { createUserManager } from 'redux-oidc';

 const settings = {
-  // the user manager settings for oidc-client
+  // the user manager settings for oidc-client-ts
 };

 const userManager = createUserManager(settings);
 ```
 Arguments:
 - settings: the userManager configuration object.
-See the [oidc-client wiki](https://github.com/IdentityModel/oidc-client-js/wiki#configuration) for further information.
+See the [oidc-client-ts wiki](https://github.com/authts/oidc-client-ts) for further information.

 Returns:
 A userManager instance.